-After hiking about 0.5km, watch for a trail heading off to the right onto the nearby road.
+After hiking about 0.5km through the grove, watch for a trail heading off to the right onto the nearby road.
 Go to the road and turn right again, heading back along the road towards Ymir again.
 Watch as a field opens up on the left.

 Across the Field

-The road will fade into a trail and then widen back to an old road again as it climbs through the woods.
-As you walk in the forest, you’ll hear the distance sounds of Wildhorse Creek to your right with a deep ravine dropping down.
+The old road becomes much clearer it climbs through the woods.
+As you walk in the forest, you’ll hear the distant sounds of Wildhorse Creek to your right with a deep ravine dropping down.